xieweiAlex/English_Learning/words/2022/words-Dec.md

 You have just landed a **coveted** on-site interview at your dream company.

 > Seneca had money and privilege.
 Lots of it.
-> It didn’t save him from illness, or spare him from years of convalescence.
+> It didn’t save him from illness, or spare him from years of **convalescence**.
 It didn’t protect him from the whims of an emperor, who exiled him for false charges.
 It didn’t save him from tragically losing a child.
 In the end, it didn’t even give him the freedom to walk away from Nero’s service when he wanted to.
 Even with his vast wealth, it was a problem he couldn’t buy himself out of.

 Everywhere wallpaper hung **in tatters**.